 15. Be careful with paper choices

 While most people know not to use pink, scented paper, I think I should point out that unconventional paper choices will not impress the person reading your printed cover letter.
 It’s best to stick to plain, white (or ivory or cream) A4 paper between 100gsm and 120gsm.
-Remember to use the same kind of paper for your CV!
+Remember to use the same kind of paper for your résumé!

 16. Edit and proofread

-One of the biggest blunders jobseekers make is forgetting to proofread their cover letter before sending it off to the hiring manager.
+One of the biggest cover letter blunders jobseekers make is forgetting to proofread their cover letter before sending it off to the hiring manager.
 It’s also a good idea to ask family and friends to go over your letter who may be able to catch any potentially embarrassing typos you missed.
 I’m sure you all heard about the guy who bragged about his fluency in English and Spinach!